 Back before I had children of my own, I would naively bring my friends who just birthed a baby super cute clothes and toys for the baby…and nothing for the mom.

-As a mommy-to-be, I was absolutely clueless what I was going to need after birth.
-I saw a few blog posts with some ideas of things you may need but I was sure I wouldn’t need any of it. 😉
+As a mommy-to-be, I was absolutely clueless about what I was going to need after birth.
+I saw a few blog posts with some ideas of things you may need, but I was sure I wouldn’t need any of it. 😉

 And then I had Roy.
 When my friends who had babies before started visiting, they brought over so many helpful gifts!
 There were bags of epsom salt, nipple cream, teas that encouraged milk production, good quality nursing tanks and more.

 Those were the friends that knew I didn’t need one more cute outfit and that I needed some self care items!

-If you’re pregnant yourself and wondering what you’ll need, or have a friend who’s pregnant, here’s a list of things that new mamas will likely want (or maybe need is a better word ha!) after having the baby!
+If you are pregnant and wondering what you’ll need or have a friend who’s pregnant, here’s a list of things that new mamas will likely want (or maybe need is a better word, ha!) after having the baby!

 Also, just a note: each mom is different and each birth is different.
 Some of these things will be perfect, others won’t be needed.
 Regardless, they’ll appreciate the thought!

 1. Epsom salt

 Regardless of the birth, every mom should take some time for herself!
-If there’s any stitches or hemorrhoids involved, doing baths with epsom salt helps relieve any pain or itching associated with that.
+If there are any stitches or hemorrhoids involved, taking baths with epsom salt helps relieve pain or itching associated with that.

-I had one friend who did mini sitz style baths (she would just fill her bath enough to sit in water and do that for 15 minutes 3 times a day).
+I had one friend who did mini sitz style baths (she would just fill her bath with enough water to sit in and do that for 15 minutes, 3 times a day).
 She said it helped tremendously with her healing!

-Even if there aren’t any stitches or anything, taking a bath will help relax you and give you a few minutes of peace and quiet – just what ANY new mama needs for her labor recovery kit!
+Even if there aren’t any stitches, taking a bath will help relax you and give you a few minutes of peace and quiet – just what ANY new mama needs for her labor recovery kit!

 2. Lavender oil (also for sitz baths)